-Apprentices must receive at least four hours of classroom instruction per week, or the equivalent, during each week that the designated school providing instruction for the program is in session.110 This allows program sponsors to design their apprentice instruction for four hours per week, one day per week, one day every other week, or in a block of time.
-Regardless, the total number of hours of related instruction and work assigned to an apprentice in one week may not exceed 55 hours.111
+Apprentices must receive at least four hours of instruction per week, or the equivalent, during each week that the designated school providing instruction for the program is in session.
+Program sponsors may design their apprentice instruction for four hours per week, one day per week, one day every other week, or in a block of time.
+The total number of hours of related instruction and work assigned to an apprentice in one week may not exceed 55 hours.